 - a.
-Part-time employees working less than six (6) hours a day will be authorized a total of 15 minutes of rest during the workday. - b.
+Part-time employees who work six (6) hours or more in a workday will be granted, on a nonpaid basis, a one-half (1⁄2) hour meal period scheduled at or near the mid-point of the tour of duty, or upon an employee's request and with the supervisor's approval, a meal period of up to one (1) hour.
+A part-time employee who works six (6) hours and does not desire a non-paid lunch will be permitted to forego his/her non-paid lunch period, upon the employee's request and with supervisor approval.
+Such decisions will be made at the start of each pay period, and remain in effect for the entire pay period. - b.
+Part-time employees working less than six (6) hours a day will be authorized a total of 15 minutes of rest during the workday. - c.
 Part-time employees working six (6) hours or more and who have chosen to forego a meal period (upon the employee's request and with supervisor approval), will be authorized two 15-minute periods of rest during the workday.
-Part-time employees working six (6) hours or more who have chosen to take a meal period will be authorized one 15-minute period of rest during the workday. - c.
-Full-time employees are entitled to two 15-minute periods of rest during the workday. - d.
-If rest breaks are in increments of 15 minutes, the breaks will be taken within 2 to 3 hours after the start of their tour of duty and no less than 1 to 2 hours before the end of their tour of duty, - e.
-Rest periods will not be scheduled to start or end the tour of duty or be a continuation of the meal period and are not cumulative.
+Part-time employees working six (6) hours or more who have chosen to take a meal period will be authorized one 15-minute period of rest during the workday. - d.
+When a normal, scheduled meal period is not feasible within a shift, a twenty (20) minute working meal period shall be permitted and considered as time worked for pay purposes, as long as the employee is required to remain at the work site. - e.
+If rest breaks are in increments of 15 minutes, the breaks will be taken within 2 to 3 hours after the start of their tour of duty and no less than 1 to 2 hours before the end of their tour of duty. - f.
+Rest periods will not be scheduled to start or end the tour of duty or be a continuation of the meal period and are not cumulative. - g.
+If the employee is scheduled and works 8 hours is entitled to two 15 minutes breaks.